YodasMyDad/ImageGen/README.md

 ## 🖥️ Try the Demo

 Want to see it in action?
-Check out the **simple web demo**:
+Check out the **simple web demo** with real-world examples:

+**Product Photography Examples:**
-- **Remove backgrounds** - Upload an image and make the background transparent or white
+- **Remove backgrounds** - Upload product photos and make backgrounds transparent or white
-- **Add logos** - Place logos on images with perfect positioning
-- **Change backgrounds** - Replace image backgrounds with new scenes
+- **Change backgrounds** - Replace backgrounds with luxury marble, studio lighting, or custom scenes
-- **Enhance products** - Improve product photos with better details
+- **Enhance products** - Improve product photos with better lighting and professional details

+**Portrait & Face Editing Examples:**
+- **Add logos** - Place logos on headshots or portraits with perfect positioning
+- **Background replacement** - Change portrait backgrounds while preserving natural skin tones
+- **Professional enhancement** - Improve lighting and details in portraits

-Each example shows you the exact AI prompt being used, so you can learn and adapt them for your own projects!
+Each example shows you the exact AI prompt being used, so you can learn and adapt them for your own e-commerce, marketing, or portrait editing projects!

 ## 📚 Learn More